jodiefostersarmy/jodiefostersarmy/README.md

 Hi, I'm Anthony, an associate DevOps engineer exploring Python cloud-based web applications with a curiousity towards UX.

-Apart from that I love getting involved in Problem Solving.
+Outside of the IT space, I do woodworking and ceramics - a different kind of problem solving.

 <br/>

 **Stuff about me:**

-- ⚡️ I’m a recent Full-Stack Developer Graduate
+- ⚡️ I’m a Full-Stack Developer Graduate
-- 🗿 Learning the how to DevOps.
+- 🗿 Associate DevOps Engineer
 - 🪤 How to reach me: At any of the social links at the bottom of this page.
 - 🪑 Design enthusiast.
-- 🎱 DevSecOps engineer in training.
+- 🎱 Cyber Security student

 <br />